Ebony Rempel (she/her)

-Originally from New Zealand, Tim has an interesting professional background that includes holding a number of accounting and business management roles in a large, international accounting firm, to Chief Financial Officer/Director for FREERIDENZ, a smaller tourism business.
-Most recently he spent the winter ski patrolling at Sunshine Village.
-Tim has volunteered in Kashmir, India, he holds an advanced first aid certificate and speaks intermediate Japanese.
+Originally from New Zealand, Tim has an interesting professional background that includes management roles in a large international accounting firm, to Chief Financial Officer/Director for a smaller tourism business.
+Tim works remotely but returns to Banff for a few months each year.
+While in town, he spends some of his time working up Sunshine Village as a ski patroller.
+Tim has travelled extensively and volunteered in many parts of the world.
+He holds an advanced first aid certificate, avalanche operations level two certification and is an experienced rescue worker.
 He is also a Chartered Accountant with a Bachelor of Commerce in Finance and a Prince2 Project Management designation.

 BOARD OF DIRECTORS

 Salina McNamara (she/her)